narenallam/OrderMatchingSystem/README.md

         User can create, multiple test data files for functional and load testing
     Description:
         orders.csv data generator
-        Generates 'random' or 'flood' type of Data or a sample orders.csv file random - this is default
-        flood - generates data for single stock(Stock_X), this is for load testing.
     Syntax:
         1. python DataGenerator.py [number of records] [-flood]
         2. python DataGenerator.py -sample
     Usage :
         e.g,
-        $ python DataGenerator.py 100000 flood
-        - above command generates orders.csv a file with 100000 records all 'Buy's of qty 1 and one 'Sell' of Stock_X
-        $ python DataGenerator.py 10
-        - above command generates orders.csv with random Buy and Sell of Random Quantity
-        $ python DataGenerator.py sample
         - above command generates sample data of 10 orders and creates orders.csv

 ## Utilities